The Alchemist (play): Analysis

-The ‘venture tripartite’ is as doomed as one of the Roman triumvirates.
+The 'venture tripartite' is as doomed as one of the Roman triumvirates.
 The play's end sees Subtle and Dol resume their original pairing, while Face resumes his role as housekeeper to a wealthy master.
 Significantly, none of the three is severely punished (the collapse of their scheme aside).
 Jonson's theatrical microcosm is not a neatly moral one; and he seems to enjoy seeing foolish characters like Epicure Mammon get their comeuppance.
-This is why, while London itself is a target of Jonson's satire, it is also, as his Prologue boasts, a cozening-ground worth celebrating: “Our scene is London, ‘cause we would make known/No country’s mirth is better than our own/No clime breeds better matter for your whore...”
+This is why, while London itself is a target of Jonson's satire, it is also, as his Prologue boasts, a cozening-ground worth celebrating: "Our scene is London, 'cause we would make known/No country’s mirth is better than our own/No clime breeds better matter for your whore...”

 The Alchemist is tightly structured, based around a simple dramatic concept.
 Subtle claims to be on the verge of projection in his offstage workroom, but all the characters in the play are overly-concerned with projection of a different kind: image-projection.
-The end result, in structural terms, is an onstage base of operations in Friars, to which can be brought a succession of unconsciously-comic characters from different social backgrounds, who hold different professions and different beliefs, but whose lowest common denominator – gullibility – grants them equal victim-status in the end.
+The result, in structural terms, is an onstage base of operations in Friars, to which can be brought a succession of unconsciously comic characters from different social backgrounds, who hold different professions and different beliefs, but whose lowest common denominator – gullibility – grants them equal victim-status in the end.
 Dapper, the aspirant gambler, loses his stake; Sir Epicure Mammon loses his money and his dignity; Drugger, the would-be businessman, parts with his cash, but ends up no nearer to the success he craves; the Puritan duo, Tribulation and Ananias, never realise their scheme to counterfeit Dutch money.